Global Professorships Programme 2021 guidance notes

 YOU SHOULD NOT HAVE MULTIPLE BROWSER WINDOWS/TABS OF YOUR APPLICATION OPEN AT THE SAME TIME AS THIS MAY CAUSE INFORMATION TO BE LOST.
 ONLY ONE USER SHOULD EDIT AN APPLICATION AT A TIME, OTHERWISE CHANGES MIGHT BE LOST.

-A full list of question fields to be completed as part of the application can be found in the list below.
-Each section represents a page of the application form: the questions within each of these pages are in bold; the text below these contains useful guidance on its completion.
-An asterisk (*) indicates which questions are mandatory and therefore must be complete before the application can be submitted.
+A full list of question fields to be completed as part of the application can be found in the following table.
+Each box in the table represents a page of the application form: the left-hand column contains the questions within each of these pages as set out in the form; the right-hand column contains useful guidance on its completion.
+A red asterisk (*) indicates which questions are mandatory and therefore must be complete before the application can be submitted.
 Please read the guidance notes carefully before completing the form.

 Summary table